 Does Having Both Medicare and Medicaid Impact Your Doctor Choice?

 This is often a complicated situation.
-If you have both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.... (i.e., dual-eligible) you can use any doctor that accepts Original Medicare.
+If you have both Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. (i.e., Dual-eligible beneficiaries are those who receive both Medicare and Medicaid benefits.
+It includes beneficiaries enrolled in Medicare Part A and/or Part B while receiving full Medicaid and/or financial assistance through a Medicare Savings Program....) you can use any doctor that accepts Original Medicare.
 However, not all doctors that accept Original Medicare accept Medicaid.

 The best practice for dual-eligible people is to make sure your healthcare providers accept both Medicare and Medicaid.
 This way your Medicaid coverage will pay your portion of the bill.